Argentine heavy metal: History

 Glam metal itself never caught on in Argentina, but some hard rock bands used the glam visual style, such as Alakran, Kamikaze and Escocia.
 The most successful of those bands was Rata Blanca, who made a concert at the José Amalfitani Stadium, the highest attended concert of an Argentine heavy metal band to date.
 Those bands appeared in Argentina in the late eighties and the initial nineties, some years after the international boom of glam metal; and so did the first thrash metal bands as well.
 Some of those bands were Horcas, Lethal and Nepal; the most popular one was Hermética, led by ex-V8 bass player Ricardo Iorio.
 The Argentine Currency Board established in 1991 eased the imports of foreign albums and the tours of international bands.

 As of 1995, the popularity of Rata Blanca had declined, and Hermética broke up, with their members starting the rival bands Almafuerte (with Iorio) and Malón (the rest of the band).
-A.N.I.M.A.L. was popular among the fans of 1990s heavy metal, and Horcas increased their popularity with singer Walter Meza.
+A.N.I.M.A.L. was popular among the fans of 1990s heavy metal, and they defended their homage to their country.

+Horcas increased their popularity with singer Walter Meza.
 The number of thrash metal bands declined, and the number of power metal bands increased; with Imperio being the most popular in the genre.
 Malón broke up years later, and Almafuerte regained and increased the popularity of Hermética.

 The genre had a huge drawback in the early 2000s, first with the 2001 economic crisis, which forced many small bands to break up.
 The República Cromañón nightclub fire forced most nightclubs to increase their security; most of them had to close and the remaining ones became too expensive for heavy metal bands.
 The genre had a slow recovery since then.
 As of 2014, the most popular bands are Rata Blanca and Almafuerte.